SurfaceW/Activities/README.md

 # Activities

-This is FE of Activities on the mobile
+This is FE of Activities on the mobile based on FLUX and ReactJS.